-HANDLING INSTRUCTIONS
+SMILE PLASTICS HANDLING INSTRUCTIONS

+HANIDLING

 These guidelines set out our recommendations for storing, caring for and working with our materials.
 They are not exhaustive and we are continually testing new possibilities with our materials.
-Please send us your recommendations so we can expand our knowledge of the workability of our materials, so we can share with our community.
+Please send us your recommendations so we can expand our knowledge of the workability of our products, so we can share ideas and information with our community.

+Please note that light trace marks from the manufacturing process may be present on one side of the product unless you have specified a double-sided finish.
+Please contact us to discuss how this might affect your project.

-Our sheets of plastic share many of the characteristics of other plastics and composite wood-based boards like MDF.
+Our sheets of plastic share many of the characteristics of other plastics and composite wood-based boards such as MDF.
 They can be worked with most woodworking, plastics and metal tools, providing they are kept sharp.
 The biggest problem is frictional heat, which causes the plastic (especially swarf) to melt.

-When cutting / working the material, try to use the fastest possible machine speeds without causing the plastic to melt through a heat build-up.
+When cutting or working the material, try to use the fastest possible machine speeds without causing the plastic to melt through heat build-up.
 Sharp blades, fast speeds and slower feeds should result in a neat, clean cut.
-We recommend experimenting on site to get the best results with your equipment and if you are unsure please do not hesitate to ask us.
+We recommend experimenting on site to get the best results with your equipment and if you are unsure, please do not hesitate to ask us.

-P2 P5 Pó P7 & 8 126 I5.I() D.1.1 D.13 D.13
+P2 P5 P6 P7 & 8 P9 P1()

+J . .

+P [.]
+12

+1 ^{2.} 13

 INTRODUCTION CAUTION STORAGE MAINTENANCE RESISTANCE SUPPORTING SHEETS AND STRUCTURES JOINING CORNERS & LENGTHS FASTENINGS AND ADHESIVES DRILLING

+CONTENTS

-lɔ.lr + CUTTING
+lɔ.lr

-SAW'S
+?'
+5 ?'
+6 ?'
+7

+? [.]
+8 ?'
+9

-P 5 WATER JET, CNC
+CUTTING SAW'S WATER JET, CNC MOULDING FINISHING EDGES SURFACES SURFACES AND BUY BACK

-P - 16 MOULDING

-P 7 FINISHING

-EDGES

-l 5.
-18 SURFACES

-l>.l\dagger SURFACES AND

-BUY BACK
+CONTENTS

 CAUTION

+↓ Kaleido, Alba and Blue Dapple

 Plastics are flammable and can give off toxic fumes when burned.
 They also may deform with strong heat.
 As with any plastic-based material, do not use Smile Plastics products close to a heat source or in any area where there is a high fire risk.

 Our materials are not suitable for cladding the exterior of buildings.

 Do not use as a structural material.